X-Factor Investigations: Post-"Secret Invasion"

 After Darwin is reunited with his father, only to be betrayed and sold out to by operatives of an organization known as the Karma Project, who are experimenting on living human beings.
 Meanwhile, the real Longshot shows up and he and Darwin join X-Factor.
 Valerie Cooper takes an interest in Siryn's unborn child.
 During a confrontation when Siryn is leaving for the hospital because her water broke, Val is accidentally shot.
 While Val recovers, Siryn gives birth and finally acknowledges that her father is dead and is never coming back.
 She names her son Sean after her father, but when Madrox holds him, he absorbs Sean.
 Jamie Madrox leaves X-Factor Investigations in order to talk to his last remaining dupe, John Maddox.
 Explaining to John that dupes are unable to have babies, John reveals that he already knew this.
 However, Jamie threatens to kill himself, knocking out John.
 Before he pulls the trigger, an older Layla Miller returns to stop him.

-Jamie is transported to the future in the midst of the Summers Rebellion, where mutants rise up against Sentinel and human oppressors, which is led by Ruby Summers, the daughter of Cyclops and Emma Frost with her fathers' optic blasts and Emma's organic mineral body, Layla, and a cyborg Cyclops, whose predicament is Jamie's fault.
+Jamie is transported to the future in the midst of the Summers Rebellion, where mutants rise up against Sentinel and human oppressors, which is led by Ruby Summers, Layla, and a cyborg Cyclops.
 After Jamie kisses Layla (now an adult) out of happiness at seeing her, Cyclops wants Jamie to find out why some mutants are winking out of existence.
-The group visit an aging, senile Doctor Doom, who says Layla told him in the past that he'd have to instruct Jamie and her on something in the future, and it is now.
+The group visit an aging, senile Doctor Doom, who says Layla told him in the past that he would have to instruct Jamie and her on something in the future, and it is now.